widmogrod/mkunion/docs/examples/state_machine.md

 This is one example how union types can be used in golang.
 Historically in golang it would be very hard to achieve such thing, and it would require a lot of boilerplate code.
 Here interface that group those types is generated automatically.
+You can focus on modeling your domain.

 ```go title="example/state/model.go"
 --8<-- "example/state/model.go"